 - III.
 Direct Costs vs. Indirect Costs: The cost of a sponsored agreement is comprised of the allowable direct costs plus the allocable portion of the Facilities & Administrative Costs (F&A) or Indirect Costs of the institution. - a.
-Direct costs: Costs directly needed to accomplish the specific project (e.g., summer salary, GA assistants, graduate, and undergraduate student workers, fringe benefits, equipment, materials, supplies, travel, external consultants, sub-awards, tuition). - Indirect costs: Costs that the University incurs to support all research/sponsored program activities on campus (e.g., maintenance of University lab facilities, utilities, University administration, library, sponsored programs). - MSU's Federally Negotiated Indirect Cost Rate for research and sponsored programs on campus is currently 45% of a project's modified total direct costs.
-MSU's off-campus rate of 15.5% may be used if 50% or more of the entire project's efforts will be done at an off-campus location.
+Direct costs: Costs directly needed to accomplish the specific project (e.g., summer salary, GA assistants, graduate, and undergraduate student workers, fringe benefits, equipment, materials, supplies, travel, external consultants, sub-awards, tuition). - Indirect costs: Costs that the University incurs to support all research/sponsored program activities on campus (e.g., maintenance of University lab facilities, utilities, University administration, library, sponsored programs). - Montclair's Federally Negotiated Indirect Cost Rate for research and sponsored programs on campus is currently 46% of a project's modified total direct costs.
+Montclair's off-campus rate of 14.7% may be used more than 50% of the entire project's efforts will be done at an off-campus location.